bemasc/risav/draft-xu-risav.md

 The contact IP decrypts all IPsec traffic to recover the original packets, which are forwarded to the correct destination.
 After decryption, the receiving AS MUST check that the source IP and destination IP are in the same AS as the outer source and destination, respectively.

-In Tunnel mode, each ASBR maintains its own copy of the SA Database (SAD).
-The SAD is indexed by SPI and counterpart AS, except for the replay defense window, which is additionally scoped to the source IP.
+In tunnel mode, each ASBR maintains its own copy of the SA Database (SAD).
+Each copy of the SAD is indexed by SPI and counterpart AS.
 If a valid ESP packet is received from an unknown IP address, the receiving AS SHOULD allocate a new replay defense window, subject to resource constraints.
 This allows replay defense to work as usual.
 (If the contact IP is implemented as an ECMP cluster, effective replay defense may require consistent hashing.)

 Tunnel mode imposes a space overhead of 73 octets in IPv6.